Investing properly is a crucial part of maximizing your savings and cash ﬂow.

 And let me be clear- I’m not just talking about investing in the stock market though that is deﬁnitely part of the conversation.
 I’m also talking about properly investing in education, the people you hire, savings.
 People use the term investment loosely (If you haven’t read my article on debt yet, you should do so now so you get a better sense of my view on what is and isn’t an investment), but they shouldn’t.
 An investment should give you some kind of quantiﬁable return whether in dollars and cents or otherwise.

-The bulk of your cash and emergency savings should be getting the highest interest rate available.
+I believe that the bulk of your cash and emergency savings should be getting the highest interest rate available.
 Why would you leave your savings in an account giving you .3% if you could be getting 1.05% on your money at another bank?
 It doesn’t make sense.
-You might not think it’s alot of money being given up if your account is small, but it’s often the difference between seeing dollars credited to your savings instead of cents.
+You might not think it’s a lot of money being given up if your account is small, but it’s often the difference between seeing dollars credited to your savings instead of cents.
 Why not have the bank buy you a couple coffees every month instead of you having to work to pay for them?

 I have a new client that shared that she’s had $3,000 in an old retirement account that hasn’t grown over the past 10 years.
 There is something in ﬁnance called the rule of 72.
 The rule of 72 says that if you divide 72 by whatever interest rate you can get on your money, you’ll see how long it will take for that money to double.
 So if this client could get say, 10% each year on her $3,000 had she invested it (this is for easy numbers)- her $3,000 would have become $6,000 in 7.2 years and right now she’d be 4.4 years away from it being $12,000.
 The cost of not getting proper advice on how to grow that money could literally be worth thousands of dollars.